SQ9MDD/APRSBox/README.md

 - `app.main`: the web GUI
 - `app.core_main`: the APRS runtime process responsible for traffic monitoring, outbound queue processing, and periodic schedulers

 The project is no longer "GUI only".
-It already includes a working SQLite-backed configuration model, authenticated GUI, a TCP KISS traffic monitor, outbound APRS transmission for selected packet types, and native installation scripts for OpenRC and systemd hosts.
+It already includes a working SQLite-backed configuration model, authenticated GUI, TCP KISS and serial KISS traffic monitoring, outbound APRS transmission for selected packet types, and native installation scripts for OpenRC and systemd hosts.

 ## Fast Install